History of bankruptcy law: Post-medieval England

 In the middle of the 19th century, attitudes towards corporations were also quickly changing.
 Since the South Sea Bubble disaster, companies were viewed as inefficient and dangerous.
-But with the industrial revolution in full swing that changed.
-The Joint Stock Companies Act 1844 allowed people to create companies without permission through a royal charter.
+But with the Industrial Revolution in full swing that changed.
+The Joint Stock Companies Act 1844 (7 & 8 Vict. c.
+110) allowed people to create companies without permission through a royal charter.
 Companies had "separate legal personality", the ability to sue and be sued, and served as an easy mechanism for raising capital through the purchase of shares (an equitable title) in the company's capital.
-The Act's corollary, to bring the existence of these "legal persons" to an end was the Joint Stock Companies Winding-Up Act 1844.
+The act's corollary, to bring the existence of these "legal persons" to an end was the Joint Stock Companies Winding-Up Act 1844.
 The Limited Liability Act 1855 produced a further innovation.
 Before, if a corporation had gone broke, the people that lent it money (creditors) could sue all the shareholders to pay off the company's debts.
-But the 1855 Act said that shareholders' liability would be limited to the amount they had paid for their shares of stock.
+But the 1855 act said that shareholders' liability would be limited to the amount they had paid for their shares of stock.
 The Joint Stock Companies Act 1856 consolidated the companies legislation in one, and the modern law of corporate insolvency was born.
 Finally, the Bankruptcy Act 1869 was passed allowing all people, rather than just traders to file for bankruptcy.